 Another attraction is that you’re mentioning in the job description that you’ve started looking into streamlining and automating the accounting process across all your countries.
-In my current job, I project managed the same type of initiative, which involved ten different countries.
-So, I know exactly what it takes, and I know what the pitfalls are and possible speed bumps that could come up.
+I project managed the same type of initiative in my current job, which involved ten different countries.
+So, I know exactly what it takes, and I know the pitfalls and possible speed bumps that could come up.
 Plus, I really enjoyed leading that project and would love the opportunity to do that again.

 Let’s talk about why this answer works.

-First, you started with sharing your aspiration of taking on a leadership role where you see a team leader role being the logical next step.
+First, you started with sharing your aspiration to take on a leadership role where you see a team leader role as the logical next step.

-You spoke about the position and made clear that you already have experience of leading a similar size team, albeit not formally.
+You spoke about the position and made it clear that you already have experience leading a similar size team, albeit not formally.

 Then, by mentioning that you are a superuser in the accounting system they use, you’re letting them know that you’ll be able to be productive quickly.
 Plus, that you’ll be able to provide guidance and support to team members if needed.

-And finally, you made sure to mention your project management experience, since it’s clear from the job description that this initiative is an important one for the company.
-And here they now have a candidate that has recent experience of leading the exact same type of project, which is likely to very attractive for the interviewer.
+And finally, you made sure to mention your project management experience since it’s clear from the job description that this initiative is an important one for the company.
+And here, they now have a candidate with recent experience of leading the same type of project, which is likely very attractive for the interviewer.

 Summary of what to keep in mind when answering this job interview question

-In a minute, I’ll share a bonus tips that can, if you do it right, set you apart from the rest of the candidates but before I do that, let’s recap what we’ve learnt about how to answer the question “What interests you about this position?”
+In a minute, I’ll share bonus tips that can, if you do it right, set you apart from the rest of the candidates, but before I do that, let’s recap what we’ve learned about how to answer the question “What interests you about this position?”

-- Don’t get fooled into thinking this is an easy question which you can give a short answer to.
+- Don’t get fooled into thinking this is an easy question to which you can give a short answer.